Showing posts with label Mounds. Show all posts

 Sequoyah 1776-1843

-a mixed-blood Cherokee is the only known person in history to develop an alphabet or syllabary.
+A mixed-blood Cherokee is the only known person in history to develop an alphabet or syllabary.
 Sequoyah's father was Nathaniel Gist.
 His mother, Wurich, was a sister to Cherokee Chief Doublehead, who controlled the Lawrence County area from 1790 to his death in 1806.
-As a young boy, Sequoyah, known as George Gist, moved with his mother to Wills Town in Dekalb County, Al. Sequoyah wrote the Cherokee Alphabet from 1809-1821.
-Sequoyah helped negotiate the 1816 Turkey Town Treaty, which gave up Cherokee claims to Lawrence County and moved to Arkansas in 1818.
-His need and curiosity for writing prompted a desire to help educate his people with a written Cherokee language.
+As a young boy, Sequoyah, known as George Gist, moved with his mother to Wills Town in DeKalb County, Al. Sequoyah wrote the Cherokee Alphabet from 1809 to 1821.
+Sequoyah helped negotiate the 1816 Turkey Town Treaty, which gave up Cherokee claims to Lawrence County and led to the Cherokees' move to Arkansas in 1818.
+His need and curiosity for writing prompted a desire to help educate his people in the Cherokee writing system.
 Sequoyah died in Mexico in 1843.

 Pottery